Champions League knockout stage

 Next opponent: Bayern Munich

-Besiktas won Group G with 14 points: an impressive feat.
-But while Istanbul and Champions League miracles have featured in the same fairy tale before, there’s not much chance of Pepe, Adriano and Ricardo Quaresma taking winners' medals back to the city.
+Besiktas won Group G with 14 points, an impressive feat given the strength of Porto, Monaco and RB Leipzig.
+But while Istanbul and Champions League miracles have featured in the same fairy tale before, there’s not much chance of Pepe, Adriano and Ricardo Quaresma brining winners' medals back to the Turkish city this year.

 14. Shakhtar Donetsk